Published: February 23, 2022 • Updated: January 02, 2023 • 2 min read

 I love the community.
 Devs around the world and across generations use Vim.
 The learning curve is steep enough that when you meet a Vim expert, there’s a kinship because you know they’ve spent years hammering at the terminal.

+I’ve argued that you should be fast.
 Are Vim users fast?
 Sure.
-But I think this is one of the weaker arguments for Vim, because you can be fast at almost any text editor.
+But I think this is one of the weaker arguments for Vim because you can be fast at almost any text editor.
 Expert Sublime Text users can be just as fast as Vim users.
 Speed comes from years of incremental improvements.

 I hope everyone can find an editor they love as much as I love Vim.